USAPA Tournament Player Ratings FAQ

 Yes, and no. Your rating always changes, however, since we only publish a 4 digit rating (out to the third decimal) you may not see the change.
 Behind the scenes, we do carry the actual rating out to 10+ digits so the the tiny changes to your rating are indeed being tracked and used to calculate your rating.

 Winning a medal match gives you no additional ratings boost.
 You do get the normal adjustment to your rating from simply winning the match.

 The calculation looks at your ratings coming into the match versus your opponent’s ratings.
-If you are expected to win and do win, your ratings can go up anywhere from .0001 to .1000.
-Likewise, if you lose a match you are expected to win, your ratings will go down.
+If you are expected to lose a match but you do win, your ratings can go up anywhere from .050 to .100.
+Likewise, if you lose a match that you are expected to win, your ratings will go down.
 The amount of increase or decrease is calculated by the size of the difference between the two scores.
 Click here to see a PDF document showing a detailed example of match by match results.